tom-pollak/notes/DAT2/Relational Databases.md

 ## Model

-> **Candidate key:** Minim set of attributes used to uniquely identify records in a table — can be single or multiple
+> **Candidate key:** Minimum set of attributes used to uniquely identify records in a table — can be single or multiple
 > **Alternate key:** Candidate key not selected to be PK — can have null values
 > **Super key:** Candidate key & zero or more attributes
 >